wp-plugins/subscribe2/ReadMe.txt

 = Version 8.5 by Matthew Robinson =

 * Fixed width of a page select drop down in the Widget settings - thanks to Balky79
-* Added option to check the comment subscription box by default - thanks to Doug Lerner
+* Added option to check the comment subscription box by default - proposed by Doug Lerner
 * Improved off-domain error message in Settings page so it does not display if Post Author for Blogname are selected
 * Fixed an issue on Multisite installs displaying the wrong link to profiles pages for other blog sites - thanks to MadtownLems
 * Fixed an issue with Image and Shortcode replacement in the visual editor (TinyMCE) - thanks to Dave Firman